Welcome to the New York City Department of Health and Mental Hygiene.

 The New York City Health Department is tackling these issues with innovative policies and programs, and getting exceptional results.

-The Health Department acknowledges how stressful and painful this past year has been.
+The Health Department acknowledges how stressful and painful this pandemic has been.
 The loss of loved ones, jobs, businesses, homes, and livelihoods, combined with feelings of uncertainty, sadness, fear, and worry, have been a huge weight on us all.
 We acknowledge that Black, Indigenous, and people of color (BIPOC) have been disproportionately impacted by COVID-19 and continue to experience and resist the daily impact and reality of years of disinvestment, racism, biased treatment and oppression.

 We acknowledge the historical and contemporary injustices in government and health care that have deepened distrust and contributed to the causes of individual and collective trauma and structural inequities.
 The Health Department names racism as a public health crisis and commits to becoming an anti-racist institution that acknowledges our history, takes action to eliminate inequities, and protects and promotes the health of all New Yorkers.